 The boom in online shopping, along with the general increase in fraudulent activity, has made ecommerce payment security vital.
 Ensuring the security of customer payments is the responsibility of every small business owner that accepts payments online.

 What is ecommerce payment security?

-Online payment security starts with a secure checkout.
-That means the order checkout forms that collect customer data are hosted securely, data is properly encrypted during transmission, and any stored payment information is protected.
+Ecommerce payment security is a set of practices that ensures order checkout forms collecting customer data are hosted securely—whether self-hosted on the merchant’s store servers or hosted by its payment provider.
+Data must be properly encrypted during transmission, and any stored payment information must be protected.

-Wondering why anyone would choose a self-hosted checkout over a secure hosted checkout?
-That’s a good question.
-For most small online sellers, a hosted checkout delivers everything needed to process payments in a tidy, secure package.
-But for others, factors such as checkout customization and lower credit card processing costs can come into play.
-In these cases, the flexibility that self-hosted checkouts offer can be worth the security headaches.
+For many small online sellers, a hosted checkout delivers everything needed to process payments in a tidy, secure package.
+But for others, factors such as checkout customization and lower credit card processing costs come into play.
+In these cases, the flexibility that self-hosted checkouts offer can be worth the additional security considerations.

 |Self-Hosted Checkout||Hosted Checkout|

 3. Secure Your Customer’s Credit Card Information